kingyo1205/RawPhotoForge/README.md

 * English
 * Japanese

 ---

 ### Note

 All command examples in this README are for **Linux environments**.
-If you are using Windows, please adjust paths and commands accordingly.
+If you are using Windows, please adapt the commands and paths accordingly.
-This software is distributed as **source code only**.
+This software is distributed **as source code only**.
-To run it, you need **Python 3.11 or later** and an environment where **slang (slangpy) is available**.
+To run it, you need **Python 3.11 or later** and an environment where **slang (slangpy)** is available.

 ---

 # Usage

-## 1. Download the Source Code
+## 1. Obtain the source code

-**Be sure to download the custom asset (zip file)**.
+**Be sure to download the custom Asset (zip file) created by the author.**

 * File name format:
   `RawPhotoForge-v<version>.zip`
   Example: `RawPhotoForge-v0.4.0.zip`

-* Download from the release page:
+* Download from the Release page:
   [GitHub Releases](https://github.com/kingyo1205/RawPhotoForge/releases)

 ※ Do **not** use GitHub’s auto-generated “Source code (zip/tar.gz)”.
-Always use the custom asset above.
+Please make sure to use the custom Asset above.

-Please download the source code as a **zip file** from the GitHub release page.
+Download the zip file from the GitHub release page, extract it, and place the `RawPhotoForge` folder anywhere you like.
-To track download counts, using **releases instead of git clone** is recommended.
+Since I want to count downloads, **using the release zip instead of git clone is recommended**.

-1. Download and extract the zip file, then place the `RawPhotoForge` folder anywhere you like
+1. Download and extract the zip file, then place the `RawPhotoForge` folder anywhere.
-2. Move to the directory:
+2. Move into the `RawPhotoForge` directory:

 ```bash
 cd RawPhotoForge